efritz/resume/README.md

 # Resume

 This is my resume in LaTeX.
 Feel free to modify the .tex file to create your own resume.
-XeTeX and fontspec are required to use Helvetica Neue.
+XeLaTeX and fontspec are required.

 ## License